-Based on the recommendation of the nominating and corporate governance committee of our board of directors, our board of directors has nominated Paul V. Maier for election as a director to serve for a three-year term ending at the 2022 annual meeting or until his successor is elected and qualified or until his earlier death, resignation or removal.
-Mr. Maier is a current member of our Board of Directors.
+Based on the recommendation of the nominating and corporate governance committee of our board of directors, our board of directors has nominated Mark L. Baum and Charles J. Casamento for election as directors to serve for a three-year term ending at the 2023 annual meeting or until their successors are elected and qualified or until their earlier death, resignation or removal.
+Messrs.
+Baum and Casamento are current members of our Board of Directors.